lagoproject/DMP/schema/lagoSchema.md

 {{ tableJson.propertyB | inspect }}

-{% for entry in tableJson.propertyA %}
+{% for entry in site.schema.prueba %}
     Hola soy una entrada principal
     {{ entry | inspect }}
     {% for sec in entry %}